KDE/documentation-develop-kde-org/content/docs/plasma/krunner/_index.md

 For each letter typed, the plugin's `match()` method gets called in a new thread.
 This ensures the user interface remains fluid.
 Old `match()` method calls can run to their completion even when ignored.

-Whenever a Runner is asked to perform a match, the `match(Plasma::RunnerContext &context)` method is called.
+Whenever a Runner is asked to perform a match, the `match(KRunner::RunnerContext &context)` method is called.
 This method **must** be thread safe as it can be called simultaneously from different threads.
 Ensure that all data used is read only (and thread safe when reading), local to the match method, or protected by a mutex.

-The [Plasma::RunnerContext](docs:krunner;RunnerContext) passed into match offers all the information we'll need about the query being made.
-The [Plasma::RunnerContext](docs:krunner;RunnerContext) will also take care of accepting matches our Runner generates and collating them with the matches produced by other Runners that may also be in use.
+The [KRunner::RunnerContext](docs:krunner;RunnerContext) passed into match offers all the information we'll need about the query being made.
+The [KRunner::RunnerContext](docs:krunner;RunnerContext) will also take care of accepting matches our Runner generates and collating them with the matches produced by other Runners that may also be in use.

 Let's examine the match method in our example Runner, line by line: